 This interactive Sankey diagram shows the housing situation (including rough sleeping, couch surfing, short term accommodation, public/community housing, private housing and institutional settings) of clients who have experienced family and domestic violence with closed support periods at first presentation and at the end of support.
 The diagram shows clients’ housing situation journey from start to end of support.
 Most clients started and ended support in private or other housing.

-AIHW (Australian Institute of Health and Welfare) 2019.
-Family, domestic and sexual violence in Australia: continuing the national story 2019.
-Cat. no: FDV 2 Canberra: AIHW.
+Australian Institute of Health and Welfare (2019) Family, domestic and sexual violence in Australia: continuing the national story 2019, AIHW website.

-AHURI (Australian Housing and Urban Research Institute) 2021.
-Housing, homelessness and domestic and family violence.
-Viewed 5 October 2021.
+Australian Housing and Urban Research Institute (2021) Housing, homelessness and domestic and family violence AHURI website, accessed 5 October 2021.

-HRSCSPLA (House of Representatives Standing Committee on Social Policy and Legal Affairs) 2021.
-Inquiry into family, domestic and sexual violence.
-Canberra: Parliament of Australia.
-Viewed 5 October 2021
+House of Representatives Standing Committee on Social Policy and Legal Affairs (2021) Inquiry into family, domestic and sexual violence, HRSCSPLA website, accessed 5 October 2021.

-Kaleveld L, Seivwright A, Box E, Callis Z & Flatau P 2018.
-Homelessness in Western Australia: A review of the research and statistical evidence.
-Perth: Government of Western Australia, Department of Communities.
-Viewed 27 June 2019.
+Kaleveld L, Seivwright A, Box E, Callis Z and Flatau P (2018) Homelessness in Western Australia: A review of the research and statistical evidence, Government of Western Australia, Department of Communities, accessed 27 June 2019.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.